leolca/clscripts/README.md

 ## windowentropy.sh <a name="windowentropy"></a>
 Compute the entropy along windows of a text file.
+You must provide the number of desided windows.
+It will slice the text into windows and compute the entropy inside each window.
+The text length might be linearly (fixed window length) or logarithmically (logarithmically growing window length) subdivided into windows.
+The text is sudivided into windows by counting the number of tokens (line, word or character).

+This script uses [windowindex.py] (define window boundaries), [getwindow.sh] (extract text according to the boundaries given), [wordcounttfl.sh] (count words) and [entropy.py] (compute entropy).

 ### parameters
 * **-i** or **--input-file**: input file name